-- The Kowledge for Health (K4Health) Project has just published Senegal's Journey Toward an eHealth Strategy: Highlights from the Development Process.
-In 2014, the Senegal Ministry of Health and Social Action (MOHSA) began the development of a national eHealth strategy.
+- The Knowledge for Health (K4Health) Project has published Senegal's Journey Toward an eHealth Strategy: Highlights from the Development Process on our work with the Senegal Ministry of Health and Social Action (MOHSA) in the development of a national eHealth strategy.

 - K4Health is happy to announce a new home for the archive of resources from the Mobile Alliance for Maternal Action (MAMA) Global Project.
 Click here to read the final blog from Kirsten L. Gagnaire.
 All tools, resources and reports produced by the project may be found here or via search.

 - New resource: Family Planning High Impact Practices Brief: Digital Health for Social and Behavior Change